Lance Bass Comments On Puppygate Scandal And Defends Lisa Vanderpump

-It’s been Lisa versus everyone else thus far this season and the drama caused the restaurateur to quit filming midway through filming.
+It’s been Lisa versus everyone else thus far this season, and the drama caused the restaurateur to quit filming midway through the season.
 Rumors have long suggested that Lisa quit the show altogether, but it still has not been confirmed at this time.
-Hollywood Life caught up with Lisa’s BFF Lance to see what he had to say about the whole situation.
+Hollywood Life caught up with Lisa’s BFF, Lance Bass, to see what he had to say about the whole situation.

 “It’s ridiculous.
 Unfortunately, the last few seasons of that show is the same thing.
 One person says something, the other person hears it a different way and then it’s a whole season of fighting on, what I heard.
 It’s so petty and ridiculous, I’m over it.
 I’m trying to force her to quit that show.”